 A perfect example is the selection of a handgun for self-defense.
 One should choose a pistol that combines potent power, high quality and unassailable reliability.
 Unfortunately, this often comes at a steep price tag.
 In fact, I fervently recommend to people that they spend what it takes to get a firearm with these characteristics, even if it means tightening belts to make up the difference.
 However, while that can be easy to say, it can be much harder to do.

-Following Up So what is the solution?
+So what is the solution?
 When I have been asked this question by acquaintances, I have suggested they consider law enforcement (LE) trade-in pistols.
 My reasoning is, by the nature of their duties and the research and testing resources available to the departments that select them, pistols formerly used by LE organizations can easily fit all the above-mentioned criteria.

 Although tricked-out 1911s and the like can certainly be impressive, a semi-automatic pistol with a simple system of operation such, as double-action-only or one with a safety/decocker, certainly has its strengths.
 In addition, these pistols will be chambered for fully capable and vetted rounds.